MicrosoftDocs/xamarin-docs/docs/xamarin-forms/internals/index.md

 ## [Dependency Resolution](dependency-resolution.md)

-This article explains how to inject a dependency resolution method into Xamarin.Forms so that an application's dependency injection container has control over the construction and lifetime of custom renderers, effects, and `DependencyService` implementations.
+This article explains how to inject a dependency resolution method into Xamarin.Forms so that an application's dependency injection container has control over the creation and lifetime of custom renderers, effects, and `DependencyService` implementations.